Would you like to know how to save money on days out with your friends and family? Then read on.

 Two for One Tickets

 If you are travelling by train then make sure to sign up to National Rail’s Scheme.
 This will allow you to get 2-4-1 on hundreds of days out in England.
-This is anything from Sealife to Cadburys world, it’s completely free to join and will give you some ideas of places to visit too.
+This includes anything from Sealife to Cadburys world.
+It is completely free to join and will give you some ideas of places to visit too.
 Make sure you book in advance as tickets sell out fast through the scheme.

 Take A Picnic

 Where you can, take a picnic.
 Taking your own food on days out can save you a lot of money.
 Especially when you are out all day.
 I wrap up the picnic in disposable wax paper making it light to carry and easy to throw away.
 No heavy picnic basket or lunchbox in sight.

 Take A Water Bottle

 There is nothing more annoying then popping into a shop for a bottle of water and they want to charge you £2-3 instead of the normal 80p, just because of the location where you are visiting, times that by how many people are with you and it soon adds up.

 Personally I like to take folding water bottles with me, especially when the kids are with me, it saves me a small fortune and they are easy to refill.

 Join The National Trust